Do you know what Universal Design for Learning (UDL) is?

 My younger son is very imaginative and likes to illustrate his points with hypothetical situations.
 He often wonders what others are thinking.
 He also loves to draw.
 So maybe when he’s struggling to communicate, he’d like to draw a panel-based comic that portrays one of his hypothetical situations.

-3. Use visual schedules to help with their executive functioning issues.
+3. Use visual schedules to help with their challenges.

 OK, so this is something my wife and I were already doing.
 But, until the conference, I didn’t know that what we were doing was UDL.